NeLy-EPFL/NeuroMechFly/docs/environment_tutorial.md

 - ```ground_friction_coef```: Specifies the lateral friction coefficient for the ground specified in ```ground```.
 - ```ball_info```: If *True* a file named *treadmill_info__** will be read to obtain the treadmill's position and size.
 - ```ball_mass```: Specifies the mass of the treadmill.
 If *None* the mass is calculated based on its size and the density of polyurethane foam.
+- ```solver_iterations```: Specifies the number of iterations used by the phisics engine solver during each time step.
+Default value is 1000, if you decrease it the simulation will run faster but the solver could not converge to a feasible solution.

 You can refer to any of the scripts in the ```scripts/kinematic_replay``` folder to have an example of how to use them.